聚氯乙烯

 摘要

-ABSTRACT Heat-triggered shape memory polymers, consisting of plasticized polyvinyl chloride (PVC) and nitrile-butadiene rubber (NBR), were prepared by dynamic vulcanization.
+ABSTRACT Heat-triggered shape memory polymers, consisting of plasticized polyvinyl chloride (PVC) and NBR, were prepared by dynamic vulcanization.
 A model describing the shape memory behavior of PVC/NBR thermoplastic vulcanizate (TPV) has been proposed.
 The favorable interfacial compatibility between PVC and NBR serves as the foundation for the noteworthy mechanical and shape memory properties of TPV.
-The field-emission scanning electron microscope (FE-SEM) images revealed the uniform distribution behavior of the coordination crosslinked NBR particles within the PVC matrix, forming a characteristic "seaisland" microstructure while the NBR particle sizes ranging from 1∼8 μm.
+Field-emission scanning electron microscope images revealed the uniform distribution behavior of the coordination crosslinked NBR particles within the PVC matrix, forming a characteristic “sea-island” microstructure, whereas the NBR particle sizes ranged 1∼8 μm.
 The mechanical results indicate that the continuous PVC phase plays a primary role in determining the mechanical properties of the prepared TPV.
-The strong interfacial interaction between the two phases is crucial for maintaining the temporary shape and storing the recovery driving force.
-The shape memory behavior of PVC/NBR TPV was examined, demonstrating rapid recovery in various shapes (<15 s).
-The mass ratio of PVC to NBR also influenced the shape memory properties obviously, while the best-integrated property achieved at the weight ratio of 80/20.
-Under optimal deformation temperature (Td) and recovery temperature (Tr), the high shape fixity ratios (>90 %) and shape-recovery ratios (>90 %) could be achieved.
-The research provides the insights into the preparation and properties of PVC/NBR TPV as heat-triggered shape memory polymers.
+A strong interfacial interaction between the two phases is crucial for maintaining the temporary shape and storing the recovery driving force.
+The shape memory behavior of PVC/NBR TPV was examined, demonstrating rapid recovery (<15 s) in various shapes.
+The mass ratio of PVC to NBR also influenced the shape memory properties obviously, with the best-integrated property achieved at the weight ratio of 80/20.
+Under optimal deformation temperature and recovery temperature, high shape-fixity (>90%) and shape-recovery (>90%) ratios could be achieved.
+This research provides the insight into the preparation and properties of PVC/NBR TPV as heat-triggered shape memory polymers.

 科研通智能强力驱动